apache/james-project/src/adr/0066-modular-user-data-deletion.md

 - `VacationUserDeletionTaskStep`: deletes vacations registered for this user.

-We introduce `fromStep` query parameter that allows skipping previous steps, allowing the operator to resume the username change from a failed step.
+We introduce `fromStep` query parameter that allows skipping previous steps, allowing the operator to resume the user deletion from a failed step.
 This option could ease operators in case the data migration fails in the middle.

 ## Consequences